-It is now around six months since the Incoterms 2020 rules were published, and over two months since they came into force.
+It is now around six months since the Incoterms 2020 rules were published, and over three months since they came into force.

 Here are some responses from the logistics sector: